kagruber2412/kagruber2412.github.io/_pages/cv.md

 ======
 * PhD, Economics and Social Sciences, WU Vienna University of Business and Economics, 2018
 * BSc, Mathematics and Statistics, University of Vienna, 2013
 * Mag.rer.nat.
-(MSc equivalent), Quantitative Psychology, University of Vienna, 2008
+(MSc equivalent), Quantitative Psychology, University of Vienna, 2009

-Work experience
+Academic Positions
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Assistant Professor (tenure track), 2018 - present.\\
+Department of Econometrics,\\
+Erasmus School of Economics, Erasmus University Rotterdam.\\

+* Research and Teaching Associate, 2012–2018.\\
+Department of Marketing, \\
+WU Vienna University of Economics and Business.\\

+* Research Assistant, 2010–2012.\\
+Department of Finance, Accounting and Statistics,\\
+WU Vienna University of Economics and Business.\\

-* Fall 2015: Research Assistant
+* Research Assistant, 2007–2008.\\
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+Department of Applied Psychology,\\
+Faculty of Psychology, University of Vienna.\\

-Services
+Services to the Field
 ======
 * Organizer of the 9th International Workshop on Psychometric Computing (February 9–10, 2017), Vienna, Austria.
 	<a href="https://pages.github.com">www.psychoco.org>